JeevanJames/StructuredDataModel/README.md

 Install-Package NStructuredDataModel
 ```

-There are separate packages to support importing from and exporting to various file formats:
+There are separate packages to support importing from and exporting to various structured file formats:

 Format | Supports | Package
 -------|----------|--------